boldflight/BibleConverter/test_EPUB/output/mic.md

 and what the Lord really wants from you:
 He wants you to carry out justice, to love faithfulness, and to live obediently before your God.

+[9] Listen!
+The Lord is calling to the city!
 It is wise to respect your authority, O Lord.
 Listen, O nation, and those assembled in the city!
 [10] “I will not overlook, O sinful house, the dishonest gain you have hoarded away